-Any qualified individual may apply.
-This is a non-exempt position and is allocated to the Utility Services and Maintenance Bargaining Unit.
-The list established as a result of this recruitment may be used to fill other Dispatcher-Apprentice vacancies that may occur within the District through November 3, 2022.
+Any Qualified Individual May Apply.
+The Budget and Rates Administrator is an exempt position and is allocated to the Professional and Supervisory Bargaining Unit.
+The list established as a result of this recruitment may be used to fill other Budget and Rates Administrator vacancies that may occur through July 5, 2023.Additional Information:

 Duties may include, but are not limited to, the following: